 - Fuel yourself!
-Aim to have a little more carbohydrates before and after training sessions, depending on length of the session.
+Aim to have some carbohydrates before and after training sessions, in addition to some protein or fat to help stabilize your blood sugar.
 Try to eat at least 1-2 hours before your training session and be sure to eat as soon as you are able to after your training session. - Get ample sleep and recovery.
-Aim for at least 7 hours of sleep, but possibly more for longer training days.
-Everyone's minimum sleep needs varies, so what works for someone may not work for you. - Hydrate.
-Aim to drink a minimum of 50% of your bodyweight (in pounds) in ounces of water per day.
-On training days, aim for an additional 10-16oz per hour of sweating.
-Supplement with electrolytes if needed. - Earn your training.
+Aim for at least 7 hours of sleep; aim for more on longer training days.
+Everyone's minimum sleep needs varies, so what works for someone may not work for you.
+Wind-down before bed to ease into a more restful sleep. - Hydrate.
+Aim to drink a minimum of 40-50% of your bodyweight (in pounds) in ounces of water per day.
+On training days, aim for an additional ~16oz per hour of sweating.
+Supplement with electrolytes as needed. - Earn your training.
 If you are not feeling properly recovered, rested, and fueled, maybe it is a good day for rest and recovery.
 You can switch your training sessons around on your calendar.